Dez Bryant Worked Out With Dak Prescott In Latest Step Towards A Comeback

 — David Robinson (@drobalwayzopen) April 6, 2020

-The front office, in turn, has mentioned they often think about bringing the receiver back, but they haven’t taken any steps toward that signing so far.
+The front office, in turn, has mentioned that they often think about bringing the receiver back, but they haven’t taken any steps toward that signing so far.

 NFL analysts have said one of the reasons Bryant isn’t getting a lot of bites, either from the Cowboys or other teams is because they aren’t certain he’s fully healed from that Achilles tear.
 Because most front offices know he can catch a football, the videos that were posted on social media on Monday were meant to show he’s fully recovered and running routes like he never left the NFL.